 The world agrees lobster is one of the best things to eat on our planet.
 Everyone loves grilled lobster with butter and garlic unless they are allergic to it!
-How to catch lobster in Florida is probably on your mind, so we’re going to tell you exactly how to catch lobster with your hands or the right gear!
+How to catch lobster in Florida is probably on your mind, so we’re going to tell you exactly how to catch lobster with your hands and all the right gear!

 Florida Spiny Lobsters

 Lobstering Season in Florida

 Every year there are 2 different lobster seasons when lobster catching is permitted.
 A long regular season and a short 2-day ‘Sport’ season.

 2.)
 REGULAR SEASON – August 6th to March 31st is the main lobster season.
 Almost 8 months of lobster catching bliss!
 This season schedule has remained the same for years, but you should check back here every year to make sure!

 Best Gear for Catching them

 Gloves – some people go ahead and grab them by hand, but if you’re not comfortable doing that, use gloves like most lobster catchers.
 We recommend these gloves for Florida’s warm water.

 Lobster Gauge – measuring your lobster under the water is the essential first step.
 Florida lobster must have a carapace longer than 3-inches in order to be considered legal for harvesting.
 This simple aluminum measuring gauge for Florida spiny lobster is the ultimate tool for your bag.
 By law you must have one available if asked by FFWCC.

 If you’re looking for lobster ON A REEF, use this 38″ long tail snare instead.
 This doubles as a TICKLE STICK.